 We are experiencing truly unique times.
 To keep you updated, we would like to share the following information concerning our office regarding your accommodations related to COVID-19 and remote learning.

-We are following guidance from the Association of Higher Education and Disability while planning for the summer and fall semesters.
 The health and safety of our students, employees, and visitors are of the utmost importance to the University.

 If you have questions about how the Office of Disability Services is handling safety for COVID-19, email us at email@example.com.

 Visit the University's COVID-19 response website for more information about how the University is responding to the COVID-19 pandemic and ensuring the health of all students and employees.